Global Retry Settings

 Name Description

 !sprite_status_bar If 1, a sprite status bar will be installed allowing you to display the item box, coin/Yoshi coin counter and timer in levels with sprites, which keeps layer 3 working properly.
 The sprites use dynamic tiles, meaning you'll need to reserve some GFX space in your SP slots for them.
-Item box, coins and timer use one 16x16 tile each, but they only need to be reserved when actually using them, and you can choose which tiles to use for each level (or to just disable any or all of them in specific levels) calling the API routine "configure_sprite_status_bar" in your level/gamemode UberASM (see API documentation).
+Item box, coins and timer use one 16x16 tile each, but they only need to be reserved when actually using them, and you can choose which tiles to use for each level (or to just disable any or all of them in specific levels) using the Local Settings - Configure Sprite Status Bar).

 !remove_vanilla_status_bar If 1, it disables the original game's status bar (including the IRQ) which prevents layer 3 from messing up.
 Differently than the normal remove status bar patch, this keeps the status bar functions (lives, coins, bonus stars, score, timer, reserve item) running in the background.
 Suggested to use if you're using !sprite_status_bar = 1.
 Don't use this if you're using similar patches such as "RAM Toggled Status Bar".